mcnabbian/100-days-of-code/log.md

 **Today's Progress:** Started automated_journal project.
 Learned about SSL, TLS, HTTP, HTTPS, encryption, and connecting to a server.

 **Thoughts**: I was feeling bored and unmotivated to continue on with the same 'data project'.
 There doesn't seem to be a good way to read a csv into sqlite3, which is part of the python standard library.
 And I don't want to get into working in applications such as MySQL or SQL Server just yet.
 It's something that I will come back to.
 I've had a bit of a hard time keeping my PyCharm project files organized, using the correct intepreter, etc. so I'm going to give Sublime text editor a try in hopes that it's a little simpler and more suited to my current needs.

+### Day 7: March 11, 2020

+**Today's Progress:** "Logistical" work today; setup remote repository, reset local repository, created README, configured PyCharm project path, laid out a general 'plan of attack' for this project, listed some possible questions for the prompt to include.
+View the repo [here](https://github.com/mcnabbian/automated_journal).

+**Thoughts**: A boring but important day today.
+Didn't have much time, already a quarter after 10pm, but I should be all ready to hack away at this in the future.
+It's weird, I almost always have anxiety before sitting down and coding, but once I do it, 5 minutes in, it's all good.
+I wonder if that ever goes away?